Honoring WHASC's Vietnam War Veterans

-Bernabe Alvarez, 59th Medical Logistics and Readiness Squadron housekeeping team, poses for a photo on National Vietnam War Veterans Day, March 29, 2021 at Wilford Hall Ambulatory Surgical Center, Joint Base San Antonio-Lackland, Texas.
-Alvarez, a San Antonio native and member of the WHASC team since 1995, served during the Vietnam War while in the U.S. Army.
-National Vietnam War Veterans Day is observed on March 29, the day that the last U.S. troops left South Vietnam in 1973.
+Albert Saenz, 502nd Installation Support Group boiler maintenance mechanic, poses for a photo on National Vietnam War Veterans Day, March 29, 2021 at Wilford Hall Ambulatory Surgical Center, Joint Base San Antonio-Lackland.
+Saenz served in the U.S. Navy during the Vietnam War as a boiler operator.
+The Vietnam War Veterans Recognition Act was signed into law in 2017 and is intended to honor the more than 9 million service members who served during the time period.
 (U.S. Air Force photo by Tech.
 Sgt.
 Tory Patterson).

 |Date Taken: